proteinreport/proteinreport.org/content/en/events/nizo-plant-protein-functionality-conference/index.md

 date: 2020-01-20 20:47:18
 lastmod: 2020-01-20 20:47:18
 slug: /nizo-plant-protein-functionality-conference
 description: "With almost 10 billion people to feed by 2050, we must evolve the way we produce and consume food.
 NIZO and Elsevier are committed to supporting research for better food and health, tackling the challenge of developing plant-based ingredients and foods to feed the world in a more sustainable way.
-The conference will focus on plant-based proteins across different biological origins, bringing together researchers in this field to share and learn with peers from around the globe.
-The focus of this scientific conference will be on the following aspects of plant protein functionality:"
+The conference will focus on plant-based proteins across different biological origins, bringing together researchers in this field to share and learn with peers from around the globe.The focus of this scientific conference will be on the following aspects of plant protein functionality:"
 proteins: [Plant-Based]
 products: [Ingredients]
 topics: [Environment, Sci-Tech]